plnsc/making-mirrors/README.md

 | Format    | `nix develop -c go fmt ./...`      |
 | Lint      | `nix develop -c golangci-lint run` |
 | Install   | `nix profile install`              |

+### Why?

+I'm building a personal knowledge database and code repositories are one of its data silos.
+Basically I wanna be able to always have a copy of knowledge and tools that I use daily.

 ## Author